Top 10 productivity hacks for women over 50

 • Replied to a difficult email?

-• Cleaned a drawer?
+• Cleaned one drawer?

 • Didn’t get lost on Instagram for an hour?